 'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 This is FRESH AIR.
-I'm Terry Gross.
-Today we're continuing our end of the year series featuring some of our most popular interviews of 2018.
-This next interview with Michael Pollan was one of the five most popular interviews on our website.
-It's about how psychedelic drugs are having a surprising renaissance, being used experimentally in therapeutic settings to treat depression, addiction and the existential fear of death in people with cancer.
-Our interview was recorded last May after the publication of Pollan's latest book "How To Change Your Mind: What The New Science Of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, And Transcendence."
+I'm David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
+Psychedelic drugs are having a surprising renaissance, being used experimentally in therapeutic settings to treat depression, addiction and the existential fear of death in people with cancer.
+And earlier this month, the population of Denver narrowly voted to approve a ballot that effectively decriminalized hallucinogenic mushrooms.
+Our guest, Michael Pollan, has a recent book all about this resurgent interest in these drugs.
+It's called "How To Change Your Mind: What The New Science Of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, And Transcendence."
+The book is now out in paperback.

 As part of his research, Pollan experimented with LSD and psilocybin with the help of guides who created the setting and prepared him for the experience.
 And yes, this is the same Michael Pollan who's best known for his books about food and is the author of the best-sellers "The Omnivore's Dilemma" and "The Botany Of Desire."
-He's a professor at the University of California, Berkeley School of Journalism.
+He teaches writing at Harvard and at the University of California, Berkeley.
+Terry spoke with Michael Pollan last year.

 (SOUNDBITE OF ARCHIVED BROADCAST)

-MICHAEL POLLAN: Good question (laughing).
+MICHAEL POLLAN: Good question (laughter).
 It is something of a departure for me.
 I've been writing a lot about food and agriculture.

-POLLAN: Yeah (laughing).
+POLLAN: Yeah (laughter).
 But, you know, it is a departure, but it's also all of a piece.
 I mean, my interest in food and agriculture really grew out of my interest in nature and how we engage with the natural world.
 And, you know, we use plants and fungi and other animals to feed ourselves or for beauty, but we also use them to change consciousness.
-This is an old and, I think, universal human desire.
+This is an old and I think universal human desire.
 So I've always had this interest off to the side.
-In fact, we talked about it a long time ago in - when I wrote "Botany Of Desire."
-And there's a chapter in there on cannabis.
+In fact, we talked about it a long time ago in - when I wrote "Botany Of Desire," and there is a chapter in there on cannabis.
 And I've always been curious about psychoactive plants.

 Then I heard about this new research going on, which I found stunning and implausible.
 I mean, the idea that you would give a psychedelic - in this case, magic mushrooms or the chemical called psilocybin that's derived from magic mushrooms - to people dying of cancer, people with terminal diagnoses, to help them deal with their - what's called existential distress.
 And this seemed like such a crazy idea that I began looking into it.
 Why should a drug from a mushroom help people deal with their mortality?